Reviews

 Glaring Flaw

-Despite the ease-of-use built into Austrumi Linux, the interface is marred by a mixed language display.
-The fault lies with how the developers treated the localization component.
+Despite the ease of use built into Austrumi Linux, the interface is marred by a mixed-language display.
+The fault lies in how the developers treated the localization component.

 However, Austrumi does an incomplete job of fully displaying all text in English.
 Most of the applications show this flaw slightly.
 The desktop displays and menus, however, are major offenders.